-Students who exhibit deficiencies in regard to their academic performance, supervisor and faculty evaluations, academic progress, interpersonal skills, and professional and ethical behavior are informed of such deficiencies by faculty after faculty review.
-Students with unsatisfactory performance in these areas are placed on "academic probation" or are subject to dismissal.
+Students who exhibit deficiencies in regard to their academic performance, supervisor or faculty evaluations, academic progress, interpersonal skills, and professional and ethical behavior are informed of such deficiencies by faculty after faculty review.
+Academic performance is comprised of performance of academic, clinical, and research activities.
+Students with unsatisfactory performance in these areas are placed on "academic warning", "academic probation" or are subject to dismissal.
+A student does not first have to be placed on academic warning to be placed on academic probation and does not need to be placed on warning or probation before she can be dismissed from the program.